 The Communications Associations Agency, which represents advertising agencies, says agencies will now have to be more creative and witty to attract attention.

-Next story in National: Housing plan not seen as realistic
+Next story in New Zealand: Housing plan not seen as realistic

 Copyright © 2012, Radio New Zealand